Limestone University documents and evaluates student achievements in fulfillment of its mission:

 The Limestone College Honor Roll recognizes students who have achieved a GPA of at least 3.75.
 The Spring 2016 Honor Roll includes 172 students, with representatives from 13 countries.
 The Spring 2016 Dean's List includes 231 students.
-Both of these groups include students from our Day Campus program, Extended Campus Internet program and eight Extended Campus Classroom programs.
+Both of these groups include students from our Day Campus program, Online Programand eight Evening Programs.

 The Alpha Chi Honors Society surpassed its goal of having 100 students participate in the Fall of 2014.
 The numbers of Honors students are as follows: